In the following example, we specify that the

 The ARN for the queue can be specified as a string, the reference to the ARN of a resource by logical ID, or the import of an ARN that was exported by a different service or CloudFormation stack.

 sqs event will hook up your existing SQS Queue to a Lambda function.
 Serverless won't create a new queue for you.

-functions: compute: handler: handler.compute events: - sqs: arn:aws:sqs:region:XXXXXX:MyFirstQueue - sqs: arn: Fn::GetAtt: - MySecondQueue - Arn - sqs: arn: Fn::ImportValue: MyExportedQueueArnId - sqs: arn: Fn::Join: - ":" - - arn - aws - sqs - Ref: AWS::Region - Ref: AWS::AccountId - MyOtherQueue
+functions: compute: handler: handler.compute events: # These are all possible formats - sqs: arn:aws:sqs:region:XXXXXX:MyFirstQueue - sqs: arn: Fn::GetAtt: - MySecondQueue - Arn - sqs: arn: Fn::ImportValue: MyExportedQueueArnId - sqs: arn: Fn::Join: - ':' - - arn - aws - sqs - Ref: AWS::Region - Ref: AWS::AccountId - MyOtherQueue

 For the SQS event integration, you can set the

 batchSize, which effects how many SQS messages can be included in a single Lambda invocation.
 The default

 10000 for a standard queue,